 You’ve probably heard this before: “The soul is young.”
 The soul is ageless.
 At 80 years old, we remain a child of God.
 In the sight of God, we remain always His children.
 How can we be a radiant child of God at age 80?
-By embracing Him in faith and love on deeper and deeper levels every day of our life.
-As the Psalmist puts it: “… your youth is renewed like the eagle’s” (Psalm 103:5).
+By embracing Him in faith and love on deeper and deeper levels every day of our lives.
+As the Psalmist puts it: “…your youth is renewed like the eagle’s” (Psalm 103:5, RSVCE).

-Catholic theology notes that in Heaven we will give perfect praise to our God, and all our desires will be purified and satisfied, and we will experience the Beatific Vision, seeing God face-to-face, and that we will enter the joyous community of all the blessed, and love everyone as we love ourself, and rejoice in their joy even as we are rejoicing in our own.
+Catholic theology notes that in Heaven we will give perfect praise to our God, and all our desires will be purified and satisfied, and we will experience the Beatific Vision, seeing God face to face.
+We will enter the joyous community of all the blessed and love everyone as we love ourselves and rejoice in their joy even as we are rejoicing in our own.
 Not a bad destiny to work for, when you think about it!

 Strange to tell, but a Christian can experience a desire for death.
-Saint Paul said, “My desire is to depart and be with Christ” (Philippians 1:23).
-And he also said, “For to me, to live is Christ and to die is gain” (Philippians 1:21).
-Because of Jesus Christ and His resurrection, for the Christian, death has a positive meaning.
+Saint Paul said, “I long to depart this life and be with Christ” (Philippians 1:23a).
+And he also said, “For to me life is Christ and death is gain” (Philippians 1:21).
+For the Christian, because of Jesus Christ and His resurrection, death has a positive meaning.
 Death is truly a “going home” to the Father.

 The Catechism of the Catholic Church says, “Heaven is the ultimate end and fulfillment of the deepest human longings, the state of supreme, definitive happiness” (#1024).
-“To live in Heaven is ‘to be with Christ…’” The elect find their “true identity, their own name” (#1025).
+“To live in Heaven is ‘to be with Christ.’
+The elect…retain, or rather find, their true identity, their own name” (#1025).
 What a destiny is ours!